dotRetrd1/BioCode_10th/Documents/BioCode/10thGrade/Finalproject/readme.txt

 Hello,
 if you dont like english then I probably wrote an hebrew manual in the final docs.

+To run the program you must first download it fully and then use the python compiler via a coding program such as Visual studio code to run it.

 Before you run the program if you wish there are some paramaters that you are able to control. check ./game/config.py and edit the params in there.